xwu/xwu-swift-numerics/integers-part-1.md

 // Not enough bits to represent a signed value
 ```

-While differences in diagnostics may not be of major interest, the same
+Differences in diagnostics are unlikely to be of interest to most users.
-misunderstanding with floating-point types can produce different results due to
+However, the same misunderstanding with floating-point types can produce
-unintended rounding error:
+different results due to unintended rounding error:

 ```swift
 let a = 3.14159265358979323846 as Float80